Knowing your WordPress version is very important for maintaining a secure website.

 Occasionally, you may need to look up which WordPress version your site is using.
 You might need this information if you are asking for WordPress-related support on forums.

-Alternatively, you may want to see if an update you installed worked successfully or not by looking at your current WordPress version.
+Alternatively, you may want to check whether an update you installed worked successfully by looking at your current WordPress version.

 Lastly, you may need it for troubleshooting issues or fixing common WordPress errors.